Downloads

 VisiPics Features

-VisiPics gives users control over how aggressively duplicates are found.
-Strict mode is intended for almost identical images, while basic and loose modes can reveal pictures that differ by size, compression, crop, or a slightly different angle.
+VisiPics gives users three comparison modes: strict, basic, and loose.
+Strict mode is safer for near-identical images, while basic and loose modes can reveal photos that differ by size, compression, crop, lighting, or small angle changes.

-- Strict, basic, and loose similarity filters for duplicate photo searches
+- Strict, basic, and loose filters for comparison sensitivity

-- Auto-Select behavior for marking lower-quality or smaller duplicate candidates
+- Auto-Select tools for marking likely lower-quality duplicates

 - Support for JPEG, GIF, PNG, BMP, PCX, TIFF, TGA, and RAW images

-- Options to ignore, unignore, select, unselect, and delete duplicates during scanning
+- Options to ignore, restore, select, unselect, and delete during scanning

 VisiPics Review